danigb/music-scale/README.md

 #### Scale.all

-You can create all the possibles scales (2048) with this method.
-There are 2048 possible scales because, given a binary representation of a scale (12 digit), the first digit must always be positive (all scales have root), so the valid interval is from '100000000000' to '111111111111'
+You can create all the possibles scales (2048, see theory below) with this method:

 ```js
 Scale.MIN; // => 2048 ('100000000000')